pingcap/autoflow/core/autoflow/storage/tidb/README.md

-# TiDB Vector SDK V2
+# TiDB Python SDK V2

 A powerful Python SDK for vector storage and retrieval operations with TiDB.